usertoroot/HookPython/README.md

 3. Okay, platform stuff comes next.
 Depending on whether you are on Windows or another platform, follow one of the sections below.

-4. This dll depends on [HookFunction](https://git.koenj.com/koenj/hookfunction).
+4. This DLL depends on [HookFunction](https://git.koenj.com/koenj/hookfunction).
 Please also follow the instructions to compile [HookFunction](https://git.koenj.com/koenj/hookfunction).

 ## Windows